AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 ==========

 Let’s start with a test, as TDD describes.
-But now on the process-improvement itself.
+But now on the process improvement itself.
 Now we have set the goals, its easy to transform them into tests.
 Or, possibly a timeline of intermediates goals.
 Each goal needs some tests.
 Probably not as exact as we like with typical *ATSes*, but ar least clear and “SMART”.